-What does it take to build muscle and get in shape?
-Determination and drive certainly play important roles, and having a dedicated workout regimen with difficult-yet-attainable goals is a must.
-However, if you’re talking about the chemical processes at work, then the key to building muscle is protein and lots of it.
+What does it take to build muscle and get in the best shape for your life?
+Determination and drive certainly play important roles in muscle growth, and having a dedicated workout regimen with difficult-yet-attainable goals is a must.
+However, if you’re talking about the chemical processes at work, then the key to building muscle mass is protein and lots of it.

-But as useful as this kind of protein is for recovery, slower acting or slow digesting protein is beneficial in other ways.
+But as useful as this kind of protein is for recovery, slower acting, slow digesting/release protein products are beneficial to improving muscle mass, weight loss, and resistance training as well.
 Consider micellar casein protein.

 What is micellar casein protein?